i-MSCP/imscp/README.md

 ## i-MSCP - internet Multi Server Control Panel

-i-MSCP (internet Multi Server Control Panel) is a software (OSS) easing shared hosting environments management on Linux servers.
-It comes with a large choice of modules for various services such as Apache2, ProFTPd, Dovecot, Courier, Bind9, and can be easily extended through plugins, or listener files using its events-based API.
+i-MSCP (internet Multi Server Control Panel) is a software easing shared hosting environments management on Linux servers.
+It support various services such as Apache2, ProFTPd, Dovecot, Courier, Bind9, and can be easily extended through plugins.

 i-MSCP was designed for professional Hosting Service Providers (HSPs), Internet Service Providers (ISPs) and IT professionals.